Modular Programming in Java 9 - Build large scale applications using Java modularity and Project Jigsaw

 • Achieving encapsulation and well-defined interfaces

-• java never had native support for modules
+• Java never had native support for modules

-• java 9 introduces a new concept of modules
+• Java 9 introduces a new concept of modules

-• there is no way for java apps to know if a dependency is loaded until it is required to be used
+• there is no way for Java apps to know if a dependency is loaded until it is required to be used

-• java module accepted JSR 376
+Java module was accepted in JSR 376

 Chapter 2 - The first module